orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 #### No memory
 The basic premise is this, there might be arbitrarily complex structure around me, but I need to start traversing to find out what it looks like.
 So the screen being a form of memory, and me

-#### Version control
- "What if I did not know about something, nor could rely on these particular discoveries, how would and could I rediscover this something?"

 #### Equivalences
 - Global changes from local equivalences
 - Can just move the terminal which holds the pointer to the boundary